markNZed/processism-react-three/storyboard.md

 ## 22.2.
 Animation
 Start with a large entity that becomes transparent, revealing the smaller entities within.
 These smaller entities then begin to separate, showing the individual processes within them.
 Some of these processes appear to be centrally coordinated, with clear direction and pattern, while others seem to emerge naturally as the smaller entities interact independently, forming patterns without a clear central control.
 ## 22.3.
 Narration
-Processes within a system can take on different forms, depending on how they are organized and how they arise.
+Processes within a system can arise in different ways.
 Let’s explore the distinction between centralized and emergent processes.

 First, we begin with a large entity that becomes transparent, revealing the smaller entities inside.
 As these smaller entities separate, we start to see the individual processes that occur within them.
 Some of these processes are centrally coordinated, where a clear pattern or direction is maintained, much like how a manager might coordinate tasks within an organization.
-For example, a building's maintenance services—such as water, electricity, and waste management—are typically managed by a central authority to ensure everything functions smoothly.
+For example, a building's maintenance services — such as water, electricity, and waste management — are typically managed by a central authority to ensure everything functions smoothly.

 However, not all processes are directed by a central authority.
 As we observe further, other processes begin to emerge naturally from the interactions between these smaller entities.
 These emergent processes arise without a single entity directing them; instead, they form from the collective dynamics of all the parts involved.
-This could be likened to the way culture evolves within a country—no one person or organization controls it entirely, yet it develops over time as a result of countless individual actions and interactions.
+This could be likened to the way culture evolves within a country — no one person or organization controls it entirely, yet it develops over time as a result of countless individual actions and interactions.

 As we zoom out to view the entire system, we can see how both centralized and emergent processes can exist simultaneously within a system.
 The behavior of the system as a whole can be shaped by both directed actions and spontaneous, unplanned interactions.

-In summary, centralized processes are driven by a single coordinating entity, while emergent processes arise from the collective interactions of many entities, without a clear central control.
+In summary, centralized processes are driven by a coordinating entity, while emergent processes arise from the collective interactions of many entities, without a clear central control.
 Understanding the difference between these two types of processes helps us appreciate the diverse ways in which systems can operate and evolve.

 # 23. Scene: Stability
 ## 23.1.
 Objective